WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics

 \subsection{Benchmark Construction}

-{\textbf{Source Data.}} We begin with the set of workflows in WORFBENCH~\cite{qiao2024benchmarking} and retain those with \(\lvert V \rvert \ge 5\) nodes.
-This threshold ensures each workflow has enough steps to meaningfully perturb and evaluate metric sensitivity.\\
+{\textbf{Source Data.}} We begin with the set of workflows in WORFBENCH~\cite{qiao2024benchmarking} and retain those with \(\lvert V \rvert \ge 5\) nodes (\textbf{at least} five steps).
+This lower threshold ensures each workflow has enough steps to meaningfully perturb and evaluate metric sensitivity.
+We impose no upper cap, so the corpus spans short-to-long workflows: 5--6--41 nodes (min--median--max), with 13 workflows containing 20 or more nodes.
+The resulting corpus contains $4{,}973$ golden workflows drawn from seven source datasets (WikiHow, ALFWorld, WebShop, Lumos, ToolBench, OS, and ToolAlpaca; WikiHow and ALFWorld together account for $86\%$ of the corpus).
+Combined with three perturbation types at three severity levels, this yields $44{,}757$ perturbed variants in the benchmark we will release.\\

-{\textbf{Perturbation Patterns.}} Through exploratory analysis of LLM-generated workflows, we identified several issues that degrade workflow quality, among which three recurring patterns emerged.
-We model these patterns as controlled perturbations applied to golden-standard workflows:
+{\textbf{Perturbation Patterns.}} From our 2+ years operating LLM-generated workflows in production, three recurring degradation patterns emerged.
+We model them as controlled perturbations applied to golden workflows, illustrated on a customer-support escalation task in Figure~\ref{fig:workflow}:

 \begin{itemize} [leftmargin=*, itemsep=2pt, parsep=0pt, topsep=2pt]

 \item \textbf{Missing Steps:} LLM-generated workflows often omit essential actions that are required for complete task execution.
 Such omissions result in incomplete or truncated execution paths when compared to the golden workflow.